Wollaston Lake Trophy Northern Pike Fishing

 Minor Bay Lodge - Saskatchewan, Canada

-Minor Bay Lodge is located on the southwest corner of Wollaston Lake, Canada’s 13th largest lake, and the spawning ground of monstrous northern pike and lake trout.
-The lake covers an area of over 1,300 square miles, with over 800 square miles of water within its boundaries.
+Minor Bay Lodge is located on the southwest corner of Wollaston Lake, Canada’s 13th largest lake and the spawning ground of monstrous northern pike and lake trout.
+The lake covers over 1,300 square miles, with over 800 square miles of water within its boundaries.
 Minor Bay Lodge is only open in June and July, two months for peak fishing.

 Minor Bay Lodge Fishing

-Minor Bay Lodge is regarded as one of Canada’s top fishing lodges with trophy pike and lake trout fishing.
+Minor Bay Lodge is one of Canada’s top fishing lodges with trophy pike and lake trout fishing.
 All fishing is catch-and-release.

 Minor Bay Lodge The Lodge is located in a sheltered bay in the southwest corner of Wollaston Lake, right in the heart of Monster Pike Country.
 The lake’s south end is all about structure—marshy spawning bays, peninsulas, sand and rock bars, plus a huge number of weed beds--the ideal habitat for northern pike to spawn, feed and grow to an incredible size.